Find a N-digit number such that it is not divisible by any of its digits

 Input: N = 4

-As the number 6789 is not divisible by any of its digits that is 6, 7, 8 and 9 and it is also a four digit number, Hence it can be the desired number.
+As the number 6789 is not divisible by any of its digits, it is 6, 7, 8 and 9 and it is also a four-digit number.
+Hence, it can be the desired number.

 Input: N = 2

-As the number 57 is not divisible by any of its digits that is 5 and 7 and it is also a 2-digit number, Hence it can be the desired number.
+As the number 57 is not divisible by any of its digits, it is 5 and 7 and it is also a 2-digit number.
+Hence, it can be the desired number.

-Approach: The key observation in the problem is that 2 and 3 are those numbers which don’t divide each other also the numbers “23, 233, 2333, …” are not divisible by neither 2 nor 3.
-Hence, for any N-digit number, the most-significant digit will be 2 and the rest of the digits will be 3 to get the desired number.
+Approach: The key observation in the problem is that 2 and 3 are those numbers that don’t divide each other.
+Also, the numbers “23, 233, 2333, …” are not divisible by neither 2 nor 3.
+Hence, for any N-digit number, the most significant digit will be 2 and the rest of the digits will be 3 to get the desired number.

 num = (num * 10) + 3